Sidney Sime

-Sidney Herbert Sime (/siːm/; 1865 - 22 May 1941) — he usually signed his works as S. H. Sime — was an early 20th century English artist, mostly remembered for his fantastic and satirical artwork, especially his story illustrations for Irish fantasy author Lord Dunsany.
+Sidney Herbert Sime (/siːm/; 1865 - 22 May 1941) — he usually signed his works as S. H. Sime — was an early 20th century English artist, mostly remembered for his fantastic and satirical artwork, especially his story illustrations for Anglo-Irish fantasy author Lord Dunsany.

 Life

 Early life

 Sime was born in Hulme, Manchester in poverty in 1865.
 A five-year career in the Yorkshire coal mines as a "scoop pusher" was attended by a number of horrific accidents including one in which he almost lost his life.
 There followed work at a linen shop, a barbers, and as a signwriter (setting up in his own right); finally he studied at the Liverpool School of Art.
 During his time at Liverpool, he won several awards.